Menu

 Breathtaking trekking routes

-Bhutan is home to some of the world’s most amazing trek including the longest and hardest trek in the world.
-Bhutan is an amazing place for trekking at both high and medium altitudes.
-As it lacks massive number of trekkers, it gives you a different experience in the isolated country of the world.
-Trekking in these routes will let you meet people who still are connected to their community and culture as well as to pristine environment.
+Bhutan is home to some of the world’s most amazing treks, including the longest and hardest trek in the world.
+Bhutan is a wonderful place for trekking at both high and medium altitudes.
+As it lacks a massive number of trekkers, it gives you a different experience in the isolated country of the world.
+Trekking in these routes will let you meet people who still are connected to their community and culture as well as to the pristine environments.
 These treks will take you through physically challenging routes including high mountain passes and snow.
-You’ll be blessed with pristine environment and amazing sceneries at the end of every trek.
+You’ll be blessed with a pristine environment and amazing scenery at the end of every trek.
 The trek route ranges from 2 days Bumdra Trek to 30 days Snowman Trek.
 You can also choose among some amazing trekking routes like Druk Path Trek, Mt.
 Jholmolhari Trek, Gangtey Trek, Bumthang Owl Trek, etc.

 13 Arts and Crafts